GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 Larger sample applications should attempt to follow many of these guidelines as well, but some may be ignored or waived as there can be many structural differences between applications and snippets.

+## Java Version

+All samples should be written to run on both Java 8 and Java 11, samples that don't run on Java 8 should clearly says so in their README and disable testing on Java 8.
+There should be a clear reason why Java 8 isn't supported.

 ## Specific Goals
 This sample format is intended to help enforce some specific goals in our samples.
 Even if not